Close

 man looking at water

 Been through a breakup?
 You’re not alone.
-All relationships face challenges at some point — and not all survive.
+All relationships face challenges at some point — and not all are meant to be.
 Breakups can be painful and stressful.
 They can also seriously affect a person’s well-being and ability to cope with day-to-day responsibilities.

 That’s why it’s important to know how to take care of yourself through the process.
 When you give yourself time and permission to heal, or “grace and space to grow,” you can emerge stronger and more resilient.